paulro1575/rmm-services-server-app/README.md

  - **Calculate customer monthly cost:** GET `http://{HOST}:{PORT}/rmmservices/customer/service/bill`

- This method is private, it requires a header value called `Authorization` with a valid token.
+ This endpoint is private, it requires a header value called `Authorization` with a valid token.
- It saves a customer service into database, the request don't require body.
+ It shows a Montly bill calculation for a customer, the request don't require body.
 The response should be `200 OK` status code with the body:
  ```json
 {
   "output": 71.00,